mvysny/vaadin-quarkus/README.md

 in order to run Vaadin Servlet seamlessly in the servlet environment.

 Quarkus-Undertow integration needs special magic to auto-discover classes which Vaadin needs to work properly (e.g. `@NpmPackage`-related classes).
+Quarkus uses the [Jandex Index](https://quarkus.io/guides/cdi-reference);
-Quarkus prefers the [Jandex Index](https://quarkus.io/guides/cdi-reference) however such index is not available for Vaadin components, see [Issue #3](https://github.com/mvysny/vaadin-quarkus/issues/3) for more details.
-Workaround is to enable Quarkus class auto-discovery; see the `application.properties` file for more details.
+the Jandex Index is available for Vaadin at [vaadin-jandex](https://github.com/mvysny/vaadin-jandex/) for more details.

 ## Adding Third-party components